-An itemized deduction is allowed for real estate taxes paid on an owner-occupied residence.
+An itemized deduction is allowed for real estate taxes paid on an owner-occupied residence and any other property not used for business.
 The deduction is reduced by any Minnesota property tax refund received.
 Special assessments are not considered real estate taxes and cannot be deducted.
 This deduction is one of several deductions subject to the limitation of itemized deductions for higher-income taxpayers.

 Minnesota has allowed this deduction since 1933.
-The limitation of certain itemized deductions was made permanent in 1993, and in 2001 the limitation was phased out from tax year 2006 through 2010.
-In 2010 the repeal of the limitation was extended to tax years 2011 and 2012 for federal tax purposes, but Minnesota did not adopt the extension of the repeal.
+The limitation of certain itemized deductions was made permanent in 1993, and in 2001 the limitation was phased out from tax year 2006 through 2010.In 2010 the repeal of the limitation was extended to tax years 2011 and 2012 for federal tax purposes, but Minnesota did not adopt the extension of the repeal.
+A 2013 federal law change made the limitation permanent at a higher income threshold.
+Minnesota did not adopt the 2013 federal change and retains the limitation under prior federal law.

-An estimated 785,000 returns benefit from this deduction in tax year 2011.
+An estimated 713,600 returns benefit from this deduction in tax year 2013.

 Fiscal Year Impact

-2012 2013 2014 2015
+2014 2015 2016 2017

-State General Fund \$160,000,000 \$167,000,000 \$169,700,000 \$179,700,000
+State General Fund \$160,800,000 \$157,200,000 \$161,000,000 \$172,200,000

-1.68 OTHER TAXES
+1.65 OTHER TAXES